The rampart-lmdb module

 • String - Input values (put) can be a String or a Buffer and are stored as is.
 Output values (get) will be a String.
 If the output value includes NULL characters, the String will be truncated.

-• JSON - Input values (put) can be any type except a Buffer or an Object that contains a Buffer.
+• JSON - Input values (put) can be any type, except a Buffer or an Object that contains a Buffer.
 Output values (get) will be the same as the input value.

-• CBOR - Input values (put) can be any type including a Buffer or Objects that contains a Buffers.
+• CBOR - Input values (put) can be any type, including a Buffer or Objects that contains a Buffers.
 Output values (get) will be the same as the input value.
 See CBOR encoding description for more information on CBOR encoding.

 • maxDbs - a positive Number, the maximum number of named databases that can be used in the opened database environment.
 Default is 256.
 There is a cost to opening an environment with a large maxDbs value.

 • noSync - a Boolean, whether to turn off the flushing of LMDB buffers to disk when committing a transaction.
 This optimization means a system crash can corrupt the database or lose the last transactions if buffers are not yet flushed to disk.
 The risk is governed by how often the system flushes dirty buffers to disk and how often sync is manually called.
-However, if the filesystem preserves write order and the writeMap setting below is not set or set false, transactions exhibit ACI (atomicity, consistency, isolation) properties and only lose D (durability).
+However, if the file system preserves write order and the writeMap setting below is not set or set false, transactions exhibit ACI (atomicity, consistency, isolation) properties and only lose D (durability).
 This means database integrity is maintained, but a system crash may undo the final transactions.

 • noMetaSync - a Boolean, whether flushing of the system buffers to disk happens only once per transaction, omitting the metadata flush.
 If true, LMDB will defer that until the system flushes files to disk, or when sync below is called.
 This optimization maintains database integrity, but a system crash may undo the last committed transaction.